 - Type text with just one thumb (when you’re in a hurry… or all the time if you’re like me and never got the hang of typing fast with 2 hands)

 - Play games for long periods of time comfortably on your phone or tablet

 - Follow directions easily when using your phone as a GPS

 - Make hands-free phone calls by speaking voice commands to make calls

 You can also “hook” the ring onto random things — as yet another way to use your phone hands free.
-And you can still tilt your smartphone in any directions when it’s “hanging” from something.
+And you can still tilt your smartphone in any direction when it’s hanging from something.

 The Brand Of Phone Ring Holder You Buy Matters!